|Full Name||Simon Kerrigan|

 |Bats/Bowls||Right Hand/Slow left-arm|

-Anybody who saw Simon Kerrigan, now Lancashire’s senior spinner, take LV= County Championship hauls of 5-7 against Warwickshire and 9-51 against Hampshire in 2011 can testify that the county have a future star on their hands.
+Anybody who saw Simon Kerrigan, now Lancashire’s senior spinner and a 2013 Ashes winner, take County Championship hauls of 5-7 against Warwickshire and 9-51 against Hampshire in 2011 can testify that the county have a future star on their hands.

 The left-arm spinner from Preston only played four matches during 2011, but his 24-wicket contribution as the second spinner was vital to their success.